 If your Surface tablet refuses to wake up or turn on after following the steps above, there is a way to force the shutdown of your tablet.

-- Press and hold the power button until your Surface Pro shutdown and restarts to the Windows logo.
+- Press the power button until your Surface Pro shuts down and restarts to the Windows logo.
 It takes about 20 seconds, then releases the power button.

-- Press and hold the power button for about 30 seconds, then release it.
+- Press the power button for about 30 seconds, then release it.

 - Wait ten seconds after releasing the buttons.
 Now it’s completely turned off.

 - Press and release the power button to turn on your Surface Pro.

 If you’ve tried all the steps above and have had no luck, your Surface Pro might have a dead battery or hardware issue.
 You should contact the store you purchased the device from or contact your local Microsoft Store for technical support.
 Alternatively, Microsoft also provides an online device service and repair portal where you can request a repair order for your Surface Pro.
 To do so: